 Quick Action by Land Reclamation Program Staff Saves Homes, Wins Award

-The Land Reclamation Program has been recognized for its quick response to a January 2013 mine shaft collapse that threatened two Springfield homes.
+The Land Reclamation Program was recognized for its quick response to the Big Ben Mine Shaft collapse in January 2013 that threatened two Springfield homes.

 OSMRE presented the award at the annual conference of the National Association of Abandoned Mine Land Programs in Columbus, Ohio, during the AML Awards Banquet.
 The project was among those featured in OSMRE’s award video.

-The department’s response to the collapse is also scheduled to be featured in the Winter 2015 issue of Missouri Resources.
+The department’s response to the collapse was featured in the Winter 2015 issue of Missouri Resources magazine.

 Leeton High School FFA Chapter Helps Plant Trees at Reclamation Site